 The Service Provider may store or otherwise make available the Personal Data outside of Switzerland and/or the European Economic Area.
 In such cases, the Service Provider shall ensure that, before transferring or making available any Personal Data to any recipient located outside Switzerland and/or the EEA, it has provided appropriate safeguards in relation to the transfer, that the data subject has enforceable rights and effective legal remedies and that it complies with its obligations under the Data Protection Laws by providing an adequate level of protection to any Personal Data that is transferred.
 Furthermore, the Service Provider shall cooperate with the IOC for the purpose of the IOC complying with applicable laws, including any data subject access request or request from any authority.

 The Service Provider shall ensure that it has in place appropriate and sufficient technical and organisational measures adapted to the nature of the Personal Data and compliant with the requirements of applicable Data Protection Laws to protect the confidentiality and the integrity of the Personal Data.
-In the case that the Service Provider becomes aware of any unauthorised or unlawful processing, any accidental or unauthorised loss of, destruction of, or damage to the Personal Data, the Service Provider shall immediately notify the IOC.
+In the case that the Service Provider becomes aware of any unauthorised or unlawful processing, any accidental or unauthorised loss of, destruction of, or damage to the Personal Data, the Service Provider shall notify the IOC without undue delay.

-The Service Provider shall ensure that the Personal Data, including any copies thereof, is not kept for longer than necessary for the purpose of the performance of the Contract and permanently deleted upon termination or expiration of the Agreement, , unless the Service Provider is required to retain copies of the Personal Data for compliance with applicable laws.
+The Service Provider shall ensure that the Personal Data, including any copies thereof, is not kept for longer than necessary for the purpose of the performance of the Contract and permanently deleted upon termination or expiration of the Agreement, unless the Service Provider is required to retain copies of the Personal Data for compliance with applicable laws.
 Such copies shall be kept confidential and secure.

 The Service Provider agrees to enter into any further agreement or execute any further documents with the IOC, or any entity designated by the IOC, as may be necessary for the purposes of ensuring the compliance of the processing of the Personal Data under the Contract with Data Protection Laws.